meta-morpho-sys/MontyHall/README.md

 # MontyHall

-Exploring probabilities of how right human intuition can be.
+Exploring probabilities of how reliable human intuition can be.